 The memorial was unveiled in February 1921.
-The monument comprises a central obelisk/cenotaph rectangular in plan and flanked by seating curved forward in quadrant plan.
-The seats terminate in two pedestals upon which were mounted two electric lamps (now missing) in the form of eternal flames.
+The monument comprises a central obelisk/cenotaph, rectangular in plan, and flanked by seating curved forward in quadrant plan.
+The seats terminate in two pedestals mounted upon which were two electric lamps (now missing) in the form of eternal flames.
 The structure is built from Bowral Trachyte.

-Names of the 87 local dead are inscribed on the front face of the central element with a bronze panel fixed to the front face below these names.
+Names of the 87 local dead are inscribed on the front face of the central element, with a bronze panel fixed to the front face below these names.
 On the rear face of the monument is carved in large letters 'To The Immortal Dead'.

-References; Architecture 20 April 1920, p.106; Construction 30 March 1920, p.3; Art in Australia, 2 May 1922, p.69.
+References: Architecture 20 April 1920, p.106; Construction 30 March 1920, p.3; Art in Australia, 2 May 1922, p.69.

+Annandale's Great War: A Short Walk is Marghanita da Cruz's third book in a series, which explore today's Annandale, while delving into its past, a decade at a time.
 Over 1200 locals left Australia as members of the Australian Imperial Force or to join British regiments.
-Annandale's Great War provides a self guided tour of the World War 1 honour boards and memorials around Annandale and the ANZACs whose names appear on them.
+Annandale's Great War provides a self guided tour of the First World War honour boards and memorials around Annandale and the ANZACs whose names appear on them.